OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:44

-Azel had six sons whose names were:
+Azel had six sons named:

 > Azrikam, Bocheru, Ishmael, Sheariah, Obadiah, and Hanan.
 > These were the sons of Azel.